 “It is exciting and inspiring to come to work every day knowing every one of the 21,000 colleagues around the world are all focused on the same ultimate goal of helping the world’s farmers meet their productivity and sustainability goals,” he said.

-Eathington cited a number of innovations from Corteva that are helping farmers increase productivity and sustainability, including Enlist E3 soybeans1, new crop protection products with lower use rates and digital advancements to help with seed and product placement efficiency.
+Eathington cited a number of innovations from Corteva that are helping farmers increase productivity and sustainability, including Enlist E3 soybeans, new crop protection products with lower use rates and digital advancements to help with seed and product placement efficiency.
 In addition, the Corteva Carbon Initiative rewards farmers for implementing sustainable practices.

 Innovative plant breeding technologies